cubertt/home-assistant.io/source/_integrations/emulated_hue.markdown

 <div class='note'>

 Logitech Harmony remotes cannot connect to this emulator via Android and iOS mobile applications because they require the physical button on the hub to be pressed.
 The [MyHarmony desktop software](https://support.myharmony.com/en-us/download) must be used with the original cable to connect it.
+Please try it first without cabel and the MyHarmony Desktop Software), it worked for me at least with android
 </div>

 ### Configuration